ibm-messaging/mq-container/charts/mq-advancedserver/README.md

 > **Tip**: See all the resources deployed by the chart using `kubectl get all -l release=foo`

-## Verifying the Chart
-See NOTES.txt associated with this chart for verification instructions

 ## Uninstalling the Chart

 To uninstall/delete the `foo` release: